osmosis-labs/osmosis/x/poolmanager/README.md

 for each, subsequently updating the inter-pool swap state.

-The routing works by querying the index `SwapModuleRouterPrefix`, searching up the `poolmanagerkeeper.router` mapping, and callig `SwapExactAmountIn` method of the appropriate module.
+The routing works by querying the index `SwapModuleRouterPrefix`, searching up the `poolmanagerkeeper.router` mapping, and calling `SwapExactAmountIn` method of the appropriate module.

 ```go